-2.2 FISHER OBSERVATIONS
+2.1 FISHER OBSERVATIONS

-Hawaii fishermen Clay Tam and Roy Morioka started the fisher observations initiative in 2020 to add traditional and local ecological knowledge, and on-the-water observations to fishery-dependent data sources in the annual SAFE reports.
-Fisher observations from 2020 can be found in the pelagic and the respective archipelagic reports (WPRFMC 2021a; WPRFMC 2021b; WPRFMC 2021d).
+Hawai'i fishermen Clay Tam and Roy Morioka started the fisher observations initiative in 2020 to add traditional and local ecological knowledge, and on-the-water observations to fisheries dependent data sources in the Annual SAFE reports.
+Fisher observations from 2020 can be found in the pelagic and the respective Archipelagic reports (WPRFMC 2021a; WPRFMC 2021b; WPRFMC 2021c; WPRFMC 2021d).
+Fisher observations collected from 2021 AP meetings can be found in the 2022 pelagic (WPRFMC 2022a) and archipelagic (WPRFMC 2022b; WPRFMC 2022c; WPRFMC 2022d) SAFE reports.
+A PIFSC data report covers fisher observations from 2021 collected during an annual meeting (Ayers et al. 2022).

-In 2021, the Council collected archipelagic fisher observations during quarterly advisory panel meetings for Hawaii.
+During 2022, the Council collected archipelagic fisher observations during quarterly advisory panel meetings for Hawai'i.
 Input collected by fishers during these meetings was limited to Advisory Panel members.
-The Council also convened a meeting dedicated to Hawaii fisher observations on February 24, 2022.
-This meeting included Hawaii Advisory Panel members but also included other individuals from Hawaii fishing communities.
-The full results from these fisher observation meetings will be made available as a PIFSC data report.
-Hawaii archipelagic fisher observations from 2021 presented here will begin with a summary of information from quarterly advisory panel meetings, separated by island, followed by a summary of archipelagic fisher observations data collected from the February meeting.
+The Council also convened a meeting dedicated to 2022 Hawai'i fisher observations on February 8, 2023.
+This meeting was attended by 18 fishers including from 8 from O'ahu, 5 from Hawai'i Island, and 1 each from Kaua'i and Maui.
+Individuals included 4 Hawai'i Advisory Panel members, but also included 14 others from Hawai'i fishing communities.
+The full results from this fisher observation meeting are available as a PIFSC data report.

+Hawai'i archipelagic fisher observations from 2022 will begin with a summary of quarterly advisory panel meetings, separated by island, then followed by a summary of archipelagic fisher observations data collected from the February 2023 meeting.

-2.2.1 Information from Advisory Panel Meetings
+2.1.1 Information from Advisory Panel Meetings

-2.2.1.1 Hawaii Island
+2.1.1.1 Hawaii Island